 The Piedmont Environmental Council hosts advocacy campaigns on a variety of local, state and (sometimes) federal issues.
-We let supporters know about these campaigns through email alerts and social media.
+We also let local residents know about planning processes and other opportunities to weigh in.
+Find out about these campaigns through email alerts and social media.
 If you haven’t already signed up, you can sign up for email alerts today!
 You can also find us on Facebook, on Twitter or on Instagram.

 - PEC’s Virginia General Assembly webpage